topobyte/jgs/README.md

 ## About

-This library provides some data structures for working geometry.
+This library provides some data structures for working with geometry.